 Nepotism – An employee, volunteer, trainee, intern shall not advocate a relative for appointment, employment, promotion, or advancement.
 An employee, volunteer, trainee, intern shall not appoint, employ, promote, or advance a relative to any position over which he or she has supervisory responsibility.

 For the purpose of this section, the term “relative” means an individual related to the Member by blood or marriage.
 For the purpose of this section, the term “advocate” means the referral or recommendation of a relative to a employee, volunteer, trainee, intern standing lower in the same chain of command for appointment, employment, promotion, or advancement.

-Political Activities and Contributions – An employee, volunteer, trainee, or intern may not directly or indirectly contribute NLCMH property, equipment, funds, resources or other tangible or intangible assets or the use thereof to political campaigns, candidates, political parties or any agent or affiliate thereof.
-Prohibited conduct includes, but is not limited to, the use of work time and/or NLCMH equipment to solicit or canvas on behalf of a political cause or candidate.
-No employee, volunteer, trainee, intern shall publicly or privately represent his or her political views as those of the NLCMH.
+Political Activities and Contributions – An employee, volunteer, trainee, or intern may not directly or indirectly contribute NLCMHA property, equipment, funds, resources or other tangible or intangible assets or the use thereof to political campaigns, candidates, political parties or any agent or affiliate thereof.
+Prohibited conduct includes, but is not limited to, the use of work time and/or NLCMHA equipment to solicit or canvas on behalf of a political cause or candidate.
+No employee, volunteer, trainee, intern shall publicly or privately represent his or her political views as those of the NLCMHA.